MatGalej/BoilerMate/README.md

 - **Profile Management:** Create and update your profile with personal details and living preferences.
 - **Roommate Matching:** Find compatible roommates based on mutual preferences and habits.
 - **Chat & Friend Management:** Connect with potential roommates via real-time chat, send friend requests, and manage blocked users.
-- **User Questionare** Extensive user questionaire used to guage the best potential matches in roomates
+- **User Questionnaire** Extensive user questionnaire used to gauge the best potential matches in roommates.

 ## Tech Stack

 - **React** for the front-end
 - **Firebase** (Authentication, Firestore Database)
 - **React Router** for navigation
-- **Xenova all-MiniLM** for Natural Language Processing (NLP) of user's questionare data
+- **Xenova all-MiniLM** for Natural Language Processing (NLP) of user's questionnaire data

 ## Prerequisites
 - **Node.js** (v14+ recommended)